-Today various sophisticated scientific instruments are available to help vintners produce high quality wine of consistent flavour.
-Spectrometers can measure subtle differences in color and pressure transducer sensors can monitor the extent to which sugar has been converted to alcohol.
-Amazingly, though, the best instrument for distinguishing the subtleties of wine is still the human nose which can detect the presence of some chemicals in concentrations that defy detection by the most sensitive instrumental techniques.
+Today, various sophisticated scientific instruments are available to help vintners produce high-quality wine of consistent flavour.
+Spectrometers can measure subtle differences in colour and pressure transducer sensors can monitor the extent to which sugar has been converted to alcohol.
+Amazingly, though, the best instrument for distinguishing the subtleties of wine is still the human nose, which can detect the presence of some chemicals in concentrations that defy detection by the most sensitive instrumental techniques.

 As red and white wines vary in taste when sipping, so too when cooking with them.
 There is many a recipe where the list of ingredients calls for wine.
 So does it matter whether you use white or red, cheap or pricey?
 As far as deciding upon white or red when making that fish recipe you’ve been eyeing, yes, it does make a difference which wine you use.
 Because white is much less tannic than red, it can soak up much of a liquid without imparting any bitterness.
 Red, on the other hand, will turn bitter faster and should be used when you don’t want to reduce the liquid (except when cooking red meat over a long period of time).
 Then there are some recipes where the type of wine is essential, like this red-wine braised short ribs, for example, that calls for a full-body Cabernet to enhance the richness of the dish.

 One of the strongest advocates for wine, was famously indulgent chef and larger than life personality Julia Child, who was known to say how much she enjoyed cooking with wine, that "sometimes, [she] even put it in the food.”